Ervin Omić

-Ervin Omić (born 20 January 2003) is an Austrian professional footballer who plays as a defender or a midfielder for Polish club Wisła Kraków.
+Ervin Omić (born 20 January 2003) is an Austrian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club CFR Cluj, on loan from Ekstraklasa club Wisła Kraków.

 Club career

 Early career and Juventus

 Omić started his career with SV Ried in 2011, staying at the club until January 2017, when he joined Red Bull Salzburg's academy, aged 13.

 In 2019, Omić moved to Juventus, where he initially played for their Under-16 side.
 The following season, he was promoted to the Under-17s: upon his return from an injury, he was also given the captain's armband.
 He ended the 2019–20 season scoring six goals in nine appearances.
-For the 2020-2021 season, Omić was promoted to the Under-19 side, where he played 25 games without scoring goals.
+For the 2020–2021 season, Omić was promoted to the Under-19 side, where he played 25 games without scoring goals.
 In the 2021–22 season, he made 33 appearances for the Italian side, and helped them reach the UEFA Youth League semifinals, their best-ever placement in the competition.